Top 11 cybersecurity frameworks in 2024

 10. Essential 8

-The Essential 8 is the APAC region’s baseline cybersecurity framework that all organizations are recommended to follow, similar to the NIST Framework in the U.S. Established by the ACSC (Australia Cyber Security Centre) in 2017, this serves as a baseline set of minimum best practices to avoid compromised systems.
-Note that unlike many other frameworks, it specifically focuses on Microsoft Windows-based networks.
+The Essential 8 is Australia’s baseline cybersecurity framework that all organizations are recommended to follow, like the NIST Framework in the US.
+Established by the Australia Cyber Security Centre (ACSC) in 2017, this serves as a baseline set of minimum best practices to avoid compromised systems.
+Note that, unlike many other frameworks, it specifically focuses on Microsoft Windows-based networks.

 The titular Essential 8 represents the following threat mitigation practices: